 - Roundtable sessions: presenters will be invited to a real-time round-table discussion with other researchers whose abstracts suggest similar interests.
 A designated chair will facilitate the conversation.
 Once accepted, roundtable participants must commit to share with each other an extended abstract/written paper of no more than 5000 words.
 Each roundtable session is tentatively scheduled for a 45-minute time slot.

 In addition, we will facilitate social and academic interaction: meet-ups, online cafés, “live” music, discussion communities, and chats.
 We look forward to inviting attendees to online cafés, performances, informal meet-ups, and social events during the conference!
-Furthermore, we aim to facilitate for participants to establish chat-groups and digital communities dedicated to discussing any topic of their choosing, as well as arranging video meet-ups and share documents.
-More information will be available on the ISSME 2021 website.
+Furthermore, we aim to facilitate for participants to establish chat-groups and digital communities dedicated to discussing any topic of their choosing, as well as arranging video meet-ups.

 With a warm welcome,

 ISSME 2021 Conveners: Dr. Live Weider Ellefsen & Dr. Anne Jordhus-Lier

 Head of the Department of Arts and Cultural Studies, Inland Norway University of Applied Sciences: Professor Ingeborg Lunde Vestad